Wednesday, March 20, 2024

 1. Acquired heart valve defects.

-Rheumatic fever, at an earlier times, produced havoc with the lives of many young individual.
+Rheumatic fever, at an earlier time, produced havoc with the lives of many young individuals.
 The streptococcus sore throat is the initial illness followed by 2 weeks later by joint pain and heart murmurs, Mitral valve is always affected and often associated with Aortic valve

 1. Atrial fibrillation and ventricular fibrillation.

-These two heart rhythm abnormalities are seen less frequently in otherwise younger healthy individual and consider as diseases of the old.
+These two heart rhythm abnormalities are seen less frequently in otherwise younger, healthy individual and consider as diseases of the old.
 However, cocaine, amphetamine and cannabis users they are distinct heath hazard.
-When ventricles pump 250 -300 beats per minute, these is hardly time blood to enter the ventricles and cardiac output falls precipitously.
-It does not take much for patients to loos consciousness and without treatment die from shock.
-In ventricular fibrillation, heart does not actually contract and blood remains in the cavities of the ventricles and blood circulation ceases.
+When ventricles pump 250 -300 beats per minute, this is hardly time blood to enter the ventricles and cardiac output falls precipitously.
+It does not take much for patients to lose consciousness and without treatment die from shock.
+In ventricular fibrillation, the heart does not actually contract and blood remains in the cavities of the ventricles and blood circulation ceases.

 https://humihealth.blogspot.com/2019/03/the-heart-and-heart-failure.html (Copy and paste on your browser).